top of page

 Radio frequency identification (RFID) is a broad term that covers a suite of automatic identification technologies.
 RFID systems, broadly speaking, use radio waves to identify objects remotely, so they can be tracked and managed more effectively.
 The RFID Professional Institute (RFIDPI) covers all types of RFID, including active systems, passive systems and chipless RFID technologies.
 Exams also have questions related to alternatives to RFID that do not use radio waves, such as QR codes, ultrasound and infrared, because these are used for the same purpose as RFID but are more suitable for some applications.

-The RFID Professional Institute Professional Certificate can only be taken by those who have already received the Associate Certificate.
-It also covers all types of RFID systems and a few alternatives to RFID, but the focus of the Professional Certificate is to show the certificate holder has a good understanding of how to choose the right type of RFID (or alternative technology) for a specific application, can develop the business case for deploying a solution, can write the application requirements and knows the steps to take to ensure a successful project.
+The Professional Certificate can only be taken by those who have already received the Associate Certificate.
+It also covers all types of RFID systems and a few alternatives to RFID, but the focus of the Professional Certificate is to show the certificate holder has a good understanding of how to choose the right type of RFID for a specific application, can develop the business case for a solution, can write the application requirements and knows the steps to take to ensure a successful project.
+Future exams will focus on advanced skills covering specific technologies (see Types of Certifications).

 Active RFID